There are over 30 major web design companies in Singapore, and hundreds of lesser-known agencies run by freelance web designers.

 Website Maintenance

-Website maintenance refers to the continual checking of your sites for issues and fixing them to ensure that content is relevant and up to date.
-If you leave your site unattended for long periods, it can hurt the user experience, reputation, and SEO rank.
+Website maintenance involves regularly checking your sites for issues and fixing them to ensure the content is relevant and up-to-date.
+If you leave your site unattended for long periods, it can harm the user experience, your reputation, and your SEO ranking.

 Some of the issues you need to address during maintenance include: